ianepreston/blog/posts/2023-02-24-k8s-the-hard-way.md

 After fixing the template the playbook applied and I had 6 VMs up and running, two on each node.
 It took a couple minutes to apply, but that's not bad at all.
 Problem solved?

+Almost.
+The newly deployed VMs are up and running, and I can ssh into them at their IPs, but they don't have qemu guest agents running so I can't see their IPs from the proxmox UI, or load up a terminal session from there.
+This isn't the end of the world, but I'd like to fix it if I can.
+I think the problem is that I had `agent` turned off in the proxmox config as part of troubleshooting the slow deploy.
+Let's see if I can fix that.
+This will also give me a chance to confirm that `terraform destroy` works.
+The destroy worked no problem.
+Setting `agent = 1` back in the template config worked fine in terms of creating the VM (no slowdown in deploy), but I still couldn't load them from the proxmox UI.
+I created a manual clone of the same template to see if I could figure out the issue there.
+This one did show me the configured IP, but still wouldn't let me open a console.
+After some more troubleshooting I realized this was because some changes I'd made to my proxmox ssh host keys were blocking me from bringing up terminal sessions on any hosts other than the one I was connecting to the UI through.
+Again, that's totally my bad, although I could have gone for some better error messages.